-From Homeless to AV Tech; Jeff’s Journey
+From Homelessness to Valued Employee; Jeff’s Journey

 There’s so much more to Daily Work than I expected.
 With just my short time being here, I am helping job seekers to study for exams, better manage their financials, or find the right wardrobe for their new job…and this is just the beginning.
 It is so rewarding and humbling to be a part of someone else’s journey to discover their inner strength.